wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

 <img style="float: left; margin-right: 40px;" src="https://github.com/wanted2/mocr-mlkit-camerax-examples/raw/main/screen.gif" />
 </div>

-We will build a simple demo shown in the left figure.
+We build a real-time demo shown in the left figure.

 * When a user tap on the screen, a bounding box surrounding the location being tapped is the detection area from which text characters are recognized.